rgsalvi/vestriastyle/README.md

 - Output: `dist/`
 - API routes: `/api/*.ts` (Node.js Serverless Functions)

-Before deploying, set this environment variable in your Vercel project (Project Settings → Environment Variables):
+Before deploying, set these environment variables in your Vercel project (Project Settings → Environment Variables):

 - `API_KEY` — Google GenAI API key used by serverless endpoints (`/api/generate-flatlay`, `/api/generate-tryon`, `/api/validate-full-body`, etc.).
+- `IMAGE_GENERATE_MODEL` (optional) — Model ID for product-style image generation.
+Defaults to `imagen-4.0-generate-001` if unset.
+- `IMAGE_EDIT_MODEL` (optional) — Model ID for image editing.
+Defaults to `gemini-2.5-flash-image-preview` if unset.

 Optional (but recommended) function settings are already present in `vercel.json`:

 - `functions.api/*.ts.maxDuration = 60` (use up to 60s execution if your plan allows it)
-- `functions.api/*.ts.memory = 1536`
+  (Note: the `memory` setting has been removed for Active CPU billing.)

 Notes: